 Some of the New Testament may or may not have been translated into Coptic in the third century.
 We honestly don't know.
 Starting in the fourth century, we have some small fragmentary pieces from the gospels, but we don't have any substantive copies until after that time, and they differ from one another in form and dialect in such a way that there is significant debate as to which form of the Coptic is original or even how many different times the Greek might have been translated into Coptic by different people over the centuries.
 Thus, while there may well have been Coptic translations in the third century, one cannot assume that any specific reading we find in our copies today is a third-century reading rather than a subsequent revision or even a later translation.
 The Coptic texts are useful in a variety of important ways, but they do not guarantee us a third-century interpretation of any particular text.

 Even if we did have good reason to think that a third-century Coptic translator existed and that he originally used an indefinite article before "God" in John 1:1, that would not guarantee that the Coptic translator was especially knowledgeable of Greek grammar or skilled at Coptic translation.
 Bad translations existed in the ancient world just as they do in the modern world.
-What's more, even if we somehow knew enough about the translator to say with certainty that he was intentionally trying to say exactly what the NWT says, that still would not give us the earliest understanding of John 1:1.
-We actually have copies of even earlier writings which explain exactly what earlier Christians understood this verse to mean.
+What's more, even if we somehow knew enough about the translator to say with certainty that he was intentionally trying to say precisely what the NWT says, that still would not give us the earliest understanding of John 1:1.
+We actually have copies of even earlier writings that explain exactly what earlier Christians understood this verse to mean.

 Back in the second century, Clement of Alexandria wrote:

 "Nothing, then, is hated by God, nor yet by the Word.
 For both are one—that is, God.
 For He has said, 'In the beginning the Word was in God, and the Word was God.'"
 (Clement of Alexandria, The Instructor, Book 1, Chapter 8).